-Graphics or video drivers play an important role in Windows performance.
-Out-dated or incompatible graphics drivers are one of primary reasons for BSOD (Blue Screen of Death) errors.
-Although updating Graphics card driver, also known as video card or GPU driver, generally doesn’t improve the system speed, having most recent graphics or video driver will surely make graphics intensive jobs much faster.
+Graphics or video drivers play an important role in the Windows operating system.
+Out-dated or incompatible graphics drivers are one of the primary reasons for BSOD (Blue Screen of Death) errors.
+Although updating Graphics card drivers, also known as video or GPU drivers, generally doesn’t improve the system speed, having the most recent graphics or video driver will surely make graphics-intensive jobs much faster.

-NVIDIA, AMD, and Intel graphics generally release updates to graphics drivers multiple times in a year.
-Although there are official tools available to automatically update graphics drivers, these graphics card manufacturers don’t offer official tools to completely uninstall graphics driver, if required.
+NVIDIA, AMD, and Intel graphics usually release updates to graphics drivers multiple times in a year.
+Although there are official tools available to update graphics drivers automatically, these graphics card manufacturers don’t offer official tools to uninstall graphics driver, if required completely.

-Take, for instance, according to NVIDIA, users should always uninstall driver files before updating them to newer versions.
-While we don’t need to always uninstall drivers before installing newer versions, at times, you might need to uninstall graphics driver to fix an issue.
+For instance, according to NVIDIA, users should always uninstall video driver files before updating them to newer versions.
+While we don’t need to always uninstall drivers before installing a newer version, at times, you might need to uninstall graphics drivers to fix an issue.

-Just like any other Windows application, graphics drivers can be uninstalled by navigating to Programs and Features window, right-clicking on the graphics driver and then clicking Uninstall option.
+Just like any other Windows application, graphics drivers can be uninstalled by navigating to Programs and Features window, right-clicking on the graphics driver, and then clicking the Uninstall option.
 The problem with this standard method is that some files of the uninstalled driver will continue to remain on your PC even after uninstalling the driver.
-Which means that, when you uninstall a driver via Control Panel, it doesn’t get uninstalled completely.
+This means that, when you uninstall a driver via the Control Panel, it doesn’t get uninstalled completely.

 Display Driver Uninstaller